nlloyd/SubliminalCollaborator/README.md

 ## License

-All of SublimeMaven is licensed under the MIT license.
+All of SubliminalCollaborator is licensed under the MIT license.

-  Copyright (c) 2012 Nick Lloyd, Frank Papineau, Rippa Gasparyan
+  Copyright (c) 2012 Nick Lloyd

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal